Five ways in which AI can empower power utilities

 2. Early warning with predictive analytics

-The superior computation power of AI will make sure that historic and current data is utilized to avoid mishaps caused by unpredicted weather change and geographic activity.
+The superior computation power of AI will make sure that historic and current data is utilized to avoid mishaps caused by unpredicted weather changes and geographic activity.
 Crunching data manually to make predictions for bad weather is a time-consuming task that also lacks accuracy in many cases due to high chances for manual error.
 An AI system ensures near accurate predictive analytics.
-Unforeseen geographic activity can be quickly picked up and notified to the respective teams for rapid action.
+Any unforeseen geographic activity can be quickly picked up and notified to the respective teams for rapid action.

 3. Smart recommendations

 It’s not just the weather disasters that AI can help prepare you for.
 Since the system is continuously collecting and analyzing data, it also has the capability to provide smart suggestions.
 For example, a hazard tree that is close to a distribution line is not really a risk right now but has the potential to become a threat before the next trim cycle.
 AI can pinpoint this tree and suggest an ad-hoc trimming operation to ensure that the threat is avoided.

 4. Automated task management

 Task management usually takes up a lot of management’s time and effort.
 An AI system can significantly improve this process by automatically assigning tasks based on key parameters such as resource ranking, task urgency, distance, estimated time of completion, etc. This takes a major burden off the management and saves the company time and money.
 It also ensures that there is minimal delay in task deployment and no scope for manual error.

 5. Reduced costs on manual labor